The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 Cons of MKV

-• Audio Quality: While MKV offers high-resolution video, the audio quality is usually compromised when recorded using a low bit rate with subpar equipment.
+• Audio Quality: MKV format offers high-resolution video.
+However, when it comes to audio, MKV quality is usually compromised when recorded using a low bit rate with subpar equipment.
 You may also encounter issues with decoders and even experience several pauses in files when the volume goes above a certain level.

-• Compatibility: Since the MKV file does not offer compatibility for all devices, it may require frequent updates if it fails on any device.
+• Compatibility: Since the MKV file format does not offer compatibility for all devices, it may require frequent updates if it fails on any device.
+So, you may need to use additional software in order to extend its compatibility.

 • Structure: At times, you may need to acquire specific components for playing MKV files, as their structure is independent of most platforms.